 - Wildfires in California forced the evacuation of over 100,000 residents.

-The problem with emergency evacuations is that most people aren’t prepared and take too much time to get ready to leave.
+The problem with emergency evacuations is that most people aren’t prepared with grab-and-go supplies and take too much time to get ready to leave.
 For those who wait, they wind up stuck in dangerous situations or standstill traffic for hours.